zapier/zapier-platform/packages/cli/docs/cli.md

 * `title` | Your integrations's public title.
 Asked interactively if not present.

 **Flags**
+* `-D, --desc` | A sentence describing your app in 140 characters or less, e.g. "Trello is a team collaboration tool to organize tasks and keep projects on track."
+* `-u, --url` | The homepage URL of your app.
+This will also be used as the email domain that would allow team members to join your integration as a Collaborator.
+Learn more.
+* `-a, --audience` | Are you building a public or private integration?
+Public integration development receives priority support and launch promotion from the Zapier team.
+* `-r, --role` | What is your relationship with the app you're integrating with Zapier?
+* `-c, --category` | How would you categorize your app?
+Choose the most appropriate option for your app's core features.
+* `-s, --subscribe` | Get tips and recommendations about this integration along with our monthly newsletter that details the performance of your integration and the latest Zapier news.
 * `-d, --debug` | Show extra debugging output.

 **Examples**